raafat-hantoush/IH_RH_DA_FT_MAY_2022/Class_Materials/SQL_MYSQL/Labs/Lab_SQL_Join_Multi_Tables.md

 Sports		128.20
 Travel		113.32
 ```
-4. Which film categories are longest(length)?
+4. Which film categories are longest(length) (find Top 5)?
 (Hint: You can rely on question 3 output.)

 Expected output:
 ```shell